 How to draft a notebook or journal cover in any size

 I like to keep a sewing diary for my garment projects, where I make notes on which pattern I used and what size I’ve cut out, any adjustments that I’ve made to the pattern or any fitting issues that I still need to fix.
-I also add a simple line drawing of the pattern and for the reference glue a small piece of fabric that I made this project from.
-This keeps me organised and I know exactly what to do, or not to do if I ever want to use the same pattern again.
+I also add a simple line drawing of the pattern and, for the reference, glue a small piece of fabric that I made the project from.
+This keeps me organised, and I know exactly what to do or not to do if I ever want to use the same pattern again.

-To keep myself organized I also use a journal and calendar.
-I tend to sit and plan my week ahead, so I know exactly what I am doing and can stay on top of everything.
-Since I decided to start a YouTube channel my workload doubled, but unfortunately the days aren’t any longer hahah
+To keep myself organized, I also use a journal and a calendar.
+I tend to sit and plan my week ahead so I know exactly what I am doing and can stay on top of everything.
+Since I decided to start a YouTube channel, my workload doubled, but unfortunately, the days aren’t any longer, haha.

-I wanted to make my journals/notebooks look more pretty, so decided to make a cover for each one.
-Unfortunately, they are all different shapes and sizes, and I had to draft an individual pattern for each one.
-That got me thinking, that many of you would love to know how to draft your own notebook cover pattern, because if I give you my pattern it might not be the right size, hence this post 😆
+I wanted to make my journals and notebooks look more pretty, so decided to make a cover for each one.
+Unfortunately, they are all different shapes and sizes, so I had to draft an individual pattern for each one.
+That got me thinking… many of you would love to know how to draft your own pattern for a notebook cover, hence this post 😆

 I could have designed a simple notebook cover, but this is not my style!
-Instead, I decided to spice things up a bit and divide the external cover in three panels, so I can play with colour blocking and make my covers as colourful as possible.
+Instead, I decided to spice things up a bit and divide the external cover into three panels so I could play with colour blocking and make my covers as colourful as possible.

 But what pockets would you add to a notebook cover???
-How about a patch pocket, or maybe a zipper pocket?
+How about a patch pocket or maybe a zipper pocket?
 Well, why not add both?
-Patch pockets are easy to sew and can be divided in smaller compartments to hold individual pencils/pens.
-Zipper pockets are fantastic to store anything you don’t want to lose or maybe a bunch of business cards.
+Patch pockets are easy to sew and can be divided into smaller compartments to hold individual pencils/pens.
+Zipper pockets are fantastic for storing anything you don’t want to lose, or maybe a bunch of business cards.

 And as a bonus I also wanted to add a snap closure, because why not?!